Allocation of parental responsibilities illinois form 2026

 2. Begin by entering your name and role in the case at the top of the form.
 Ensure that you provide accurate information as this sets the context for your request.

 3. Fill in the details about the other parent, including their name and address.
-If there are safety concerns, check the appropriate box regarding domestic violence.
+If there are concerns about safety, indicate that disclosure of your address is not in the best interest of you or your child.

 4. List all children involved in this modification request.
-Include their names or initials, ages, and indicate which parent has majority parenting time.
+Include their names or initials, sex, and age.
+This section is crucial for clarifying which child(ren) are affected by the proposed changes.

-5. Provide information about the current Parenting Plan or Custody Order, including its date and whether mediation is required before modification.
+5. Provide information regarding the current Parenting Plan or Custody Order, including its date and whether mediation is required before modifications can be requested.

-8. Finally, certify your statements by signing and dating the document before submitting it through our platform for processing.
+8. Finally, certify your statements by signing and dating the document before submitting it to ensure compliance with legal requirements.

-Start using our platform today to easily fill out your allocation of parental responsibilities Illinois form for free!
+Start using our platform today to easily fill out your allocation of parental responsibilities form online for free!

 See more allocation of parental responsibilities illinois form versions